 This set of applications has been chosen to appeal to the entire 13 – 24 year old market and provides the complete range of education options in a form that allows a number of alternative education pathways to be costed and compared against each other.

-All the applications that comprise the Prefuture bundle have been designed and their functionality specified.
+All the applications that comprise the MVP bundle have been designed and their functionality specified.

-It is intended to produce the product in both desktop and mobile variants to maximise market reach and frequency of use.
+It is intended to produce the product for laptop, desktop and Smart TV, to maximise market reach and frequency of use.

 12. Functions Manual